Our Clergy and Staff

 Rev. Jill is the former Director of Chaplaincy Services at Memorial Sloan Kettering Cancer Center.
 Before her position at Memorial Sloan, she was Director of Pastoral Care at Winthrop-University Hospital in Mineola, NY.
 Previously a respiratory therapist and a health care administrator, Rev. Jill’s background provided significant experience in bedside care and health systems leadership, growth, and management.

 Now relocated to southern California, Rev. Jill is available via telephone and Zoom for participation in virtual worship services, consultation, and pastoral care.

 Director of Religious Education

-Ember Kelley joined Fourth Universalist Society as the Director of Religious Education in July 2020.
-She is a 2018 graduate of Chicago Theological Seminary with a Master of Divinity degree, and also holds a Master and Bachelors in Theological Studies from Calvin Theological Seminary and Kuyper College in Grand Rapids, Michigan.
+Ember Kelley joined Fourth Universalist as the Director of Religious Education in July 2020.
+She is a 2018 graduate of Chicago Theological Seminary with a Master of Divinity degree.
+Ember also holds a Masters and Bachelors in Theological Studies from Calvin Theological Seminary and Kuyper College in Grand Rapids, Michigan.

 Her life journey has taken her through Virginia, Hawaii, Wisconsin, Michigan, China, and Vietnam.
-These travels have fostered a desire to constantly be learning, seeking to better understand and engage the world through a lens of faith, and communicate big ideas in relatable ways.
-She is accompanied on her journey by her wife and 2 sons.
-Some of her recent experiences include working as a Youth Director, Ministerial Intern, and an English Teacher.
-Her passions include creating and growing community through education, social justice, LGBTQ+ issues, and LGBTQ+ religious inclusion, discussing religious trauma, mindfulness, and developing self-understanding.
+These travels have fostered a desire for continuous learning, a better understanding of the world through a lens of faith, and the ability to communicate big ideas in relatable ways.
+Some of her recent experiences include working as a Youth Director, Ministerial Intern, and English Teacher.
+Her passions include social justice, LGBTQ+ issues, LGBTQ+ religious inclusion, religious trauma recovery, mindfulness, developing self-understanding, and creating and growing community through education.

 Director of Membership and Hospitality